-An estimated 40% of developers create apps primarily for Android, while nearly 37% create for the iOS.
+An estimated 40% of developers create apps primarily for Android, while nearly 37% create for iOS.
 The trends indicate that iOS still maintains its dominance in the European and North American app development circles but the Android still is the primary platform for development all over.

 App creators don’t seem to prefer the Windows phone with only 8 % of developers using it.
-While cross platform applications are complex to create and implement, they’re becoming the norm as more and more tools become available.
+While cross-platform applications are complex to create and implement, they’re becoming the norm as more and more tools become available.

 Native applications have always been the bane of app makers since they require separate versions for each platform.
 Up until recently, only three primary domains were cornered- Android, iOS, and Windows Phone.
 The difference of compatibilities sets new challenges as well.
 Native iOS apps are made using Swift or Objective-C and work on Apple devices.
 Android apps however are built from Java or Kotlin.
-A median price to create an app these days is $171,450 while simpler apps with less features can cost between $10,000 and $50,000.
+A median price to create an app these days is $171,450 while simpler apps with fewer features can cost between $10,000 and $50,000.

-Cross platform applications help to cut down on the code and time required to implement the same features and functionalities in a different environment which is highly advantageous during deployment.
+Cross-platform applications help to cut down on the code and time required to implement the same features and functionalities in a different environment which is highly advantageous during deployment.

 “Content is King”, so said the great Bill Gates.
 But how that content is delivered and immerses users becomes a grueling task as there may be separate teams working on them for various platforms.
-Keeping the same UI and UX doesn’t seem so difficult on cross platforms which use a uniform codebase.
+Keeping the same UI and UX doesn’t seem so difficult on cross platforms that use a uniform codebase.